effektsvk/bodymovin-numbercount-aescript/README.md

 ## Issues

-- Empty window appears after using the script
+- Empty window appears after using the script (you can press Esc to close it)
 - Only works on first layer (be sure to have your Text Layer on the top)

 ## Contribution